John Thornton's Home Page

 The site contains a digital selection of my life’s work to date.
 Under Research you can find nearly all my published and unpublished writings, (most of which can be downloaded for free).
 This material can be divided into two main subject areas: artificial intelligence research and phenomenological philosophical inquiry.
 Expanding on this, the Books page hones in on two of my most significant publications (The Questioning of Intelligence and The Foundations of Computing and the Information Technology Age).

-The Teaching page then provides links to material developed for the three most recent philosophy courses I have taught at Free University Brighton (Introduction to Phenomenology, Science, Consciousness and the Brain, and Language and Meaning), and to lecture and tutorial material I developed to support The Foundations of Computing textbook at Griffith University.
+The Teaching page then provides links to material developed for three philosophy courses I taught at the Free University Brighton (Introduction to Phenomenology, Science, Consciousness and the Brain, and Language and Meaning), and to lecture and tutorial material I developed to support The Foundations of Computing textbook at Griffith University.
 I have also recorded several of the Free University philosophy classes, and provide links to these both on the Teaching page and on the Talks page.

-If you are new to my work, and want to get a general idea of what I have to say, I suggest you read the beginning of the new book, The Questioning of Intelligence (see link below), and then listen to one of the introductory lectures on the Talks page.
+If you are new to my work, and want to get a general idea of what I have to say, I suggest you read the beginning of my recent book, The Questioning of Intelligence (see link below), and then listen to one of the introductory lectures on the Talks page.
 Finally, if you are interested, I provide a more personal biography in the About Me page.

-I recently completed a new book – one I have been meaning to write for more than a decade.
+In 2021, I completed my latest book – one I had been meaning to write for more than a decade.
 It contains a philosophical distillation of my experience of going to university in the late 1970s, dropping out, joining the commune of an Indian guru, dropping out of that, returning to university, and becoming a full-time academic in the area of artificial intelligence.
 After that I spent nearly two decades studying phenomenological philosophy.

 New Publishing Imprint: FUBText

-The task of publishing The Questioning of Intelligence is part of a larger project I am involved with: that of creating a publishing imprint for Free University Brighton, called FUBText.
-The Intelligence book will be the first volume in the Free University Brighton Philosophy Series and is currently being reviewed by the series editors Matt Lee and Charlie Blake.
-Our plan is to create an alternative low-cost publishing outlet for the free university movement that is not controlled by the technocratic managerialism that now dominates our public university systems.
+The publishing of The Questioning of Intelligence is part of the development of a publishing imprint for the Free University Brighton, called FUBText.
+The Intelligence book is the first volume in the Free University Brighton Philosophy Series.
+Our plan is to create an alternative low-cost publishing outlet for the free university movement that remains under the collective control of those who create of the material that is published.

 FUBText Details